mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 COMMON SPACECRAFT CCOMMONOMMON S SPACECRAFTPACECRAFT

 ### MMERCENARYERCENARY C CRUISERRUISER

 Using an 800-ton hull, the mercenary cruiser is built to carry small troop units for corporate or government operations.
-The ship carries two 50- ton cutters, each with an ATV module (which includes an ATV).
+The ship carries two 50-ton cutters, each with an ATV module (which includes an ATV).
 There is provision inside the ship for two additional modules to be stored while not attached to the cutters.
 There is an air/raft carried